seqan/seqan/manual/source/Tutorial/GettingStarted/BackgroundAndMotivation.rst

 Learning Objective
   You will learn about the design goals and fundamental ideas used in the SeqAn library.
-  Also, you will see how the SeqAn library obtains genericity while still retaining high performance.
+  Also, you will see how the SeqAn library can be generic while still retaining high performance.

 Difficulty
   Very basic